elunna/nerfhack-changelog/README.md

 * A new dungeon feature ported from EvilHack and SlashTHEM.
 * Many pools are replaced with puddles instead.
 * Fountains gush out puddles instead of pools
-* Disarming a rust trap results in a puddle instead of a fountain
-* Scrolls of flood mostly create puddles instead of pools (unless cursed)
 * Whetstones can be used in puddles and can dry up puddles.
 * Tiny monsters can drown in puddles (relevant if polymorphed into one)